 The Directors of Bijou Film Festival reserves the right to rule on any cases not provided for in these guidelines.

-Selected films will receive an Acceptance Form to be duly completed and returned no later than 31 June 5th 2022.
+Selected films will receive a Filmmaker Agreement to be duly completed and returned no later than June 9th 2022.
 Receipt of the form by the Festival implies the legal acceptance of the invitation by all concerned and will be considered definitive and irrevocable.

 The invitation of a project to participate must remain confidential until the announcement of the program by the Bijou Film Festival.
 Failure to comply will result in its exclusion from the selection.
 The general scheduling and screening times are the sole responsibility of BFF.